tsani/jerrington.me/pages/bread.md

 Dates for the bread are the day the preparation started, not the day of the bake.

+## 11 March 2023

+Over the past week I've made a couple of loaves following the usually 'cake bread' recipe involving eggs and milk.
+One had decent oven spring, another didn't.
+I've tried the overnight rise in the oven with the light on, on the counter, etc. to varying results.
+I think it's a question of how much mixing I'm doing and what temperature I let the bread rise at overnight.
+The kitchen's temperature varies!

+Today I'm going to try to make a simple loaf over the next four ~ five hours and pay extra attention to kneading technique.

+* 500 g flour
+* 350 g water (70% hydration)
+* 10 g yeast
+* two pinches salt

+## 3 March 2023

+So yesterday I prepared a classic loaf again and let it rise overnight on the counter.
+It about doubled in size.
+I don't know what on earth I was thinking at that point, because then I decided to use the sous vide to heat it up some more to make it rise more.
+I did that, but then when I was shaping the dough it simply wouldn't hold together.
+It would tear open in the middle and essentially cave in.

+In hindsight, I don't think that had much to do with letting rise too much, but actually more to do with my shaping technique.
+I was really disappointed with the dough since it wasn't holding up and just tossed it ;(

+In the evening, I prepared another another dough and let it rise overnight on the counter.
+I kneaded it this morning following the Bertinet method and then shaped it.
+This time I used a slightly different shaping technique.

+It's kind of hard to describe shaping technique in words, but I think I understand why my old technique was causing the dough to collapse in the middle.
+I was basically being 'too square'.
+I would push the dough from the bottom with the scraper, then the right, then the top, etc.
+Ultimately I think this creates little 'rolls' inside the dough but deprives the center of the dough of any substance.

+For the new technique I made a few changes:

+* I only _slightly_ move the scraper between pushes, rather than a full 90°.
+* I don't remove the scraper entirely from the dough between pushes.
+* I always shape in the same direction.

+This second point was something of a discovery for me.
+I was really frustrated by the dough sticking to my scraper as I pulled it out of the dough, so I thought, "what if I don't pull the scraper all the way out?"
+Essentially, the 'stuck' dough gets pushed _back_ into the dough and eventually becomes tight enough to not stick.

+The third point really just means I follow Bertinet's advice: he says to always rotate the dough in the same way (clockwise if you're right-handed).

+Picking up the dough and putting into the container to let it rise again before baking was a bit of a challenge since it was quite sticky, so it kind of flopped out sideways.

 ## 1 March 2023

 Let's go totally classic recipe here: just flour, water, salt, and yeast.